tendermint/tendermint/docs/tutorials/go-built-in.md

 ./kvstore -tm-home /tmp/tendermint-home
 ```

-The application will start with and you should see a continuous output starting with:
+The application will start and you should see a continuous output starting with:

 ```bash
 badger 2022/11/09 09:08:50 INFO: All 0 tables opened in 0s